Screening Tests for Lasso Problems: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In our survey of key methods for screening the lasso problem, we have emphasized separating the discussion of test structure from the problem of selecting its parameters.
-This allowed us to see connections between many existing screening tests, and enables a clearer understanding of screening in general.
+In our survey we have emphasized separating the discussion of test structure from the problem of selecting its parameters.
+This allowed us to see connections between many existing screening tests, and enabled a clearer understanding of screening in general.
 Hopefully this will be advantageous to the development of new tests and parameter selection methods.

 For one-shot screening tests, our numerical studies on THT strongly suggest that more complex region tests are indeed worthwhile.
 THT gave significant performance improvement beyond simpler tests in both rejection and speedup over important ranges of $\lambda/\lm$ values.
-The Two Hyperplane Test (THT) exhibits the best performance among one-shot tests at interesting values of $\lambda/\lm$ on the test datasets.
+But the performance of one-shot tests is still inadequate at small values of $\lambda/\lm$.
 The numerical studies also indicated a significant performance gap between using the default spherical bound and the best bound at the same sphere center.
 This indicates the value of additional computation to improve the spherical bound.
-This can be done by solving one or more lasso problems for the same target vector $\tv$ but higher values of $\lambda$, or using homotopy as in \cite{dpp2012}.

-Our empirical studies have also shown that sequential screening (for example, DASS) can significantly extend useful screening performance to a wider range of $\lambda/\lm$ (for example, as small as $0.05$) than that offered by the best one-shot tests.
+Our empirical studies have shown that sequential screening (for example, DASS) can significantly extend useful screening performance to a wider range of $\lambda/\lm$.
 DASS has the additional advantage that it selects both the number $N$ and the sequence $\{\lambda_k\}_{k=1}^N$ automatically.

 Screening is critical when the dictionary will not fit into available memory.
 We have demonstrated a successful application of DASS to a very large NYT dataset, of dimension $102,660$ by $299,000$.
 To the best of the authors' knowledge, with constrained computational resources, screening is the only way to solve lasso problems of this size.